 Each season, I sell our old duds at the local consignment sale.
 I average about $400 and only spend about 5 hours actually “working.”
 A few years ago, I finally got wiser and ordered the required safety pins, printable labels and string tags in bulk.
 For $10 more than our local store’s price, I got almost 20x as many items!
 The initial investment was rough but I haven’t had to make any more stressful drives, searching for the right size of labels to use.

-Make it even easier on yourself by hanging outgrown clothes in an unused closet, instead of stuffing them into trash bags like I do. 😉 Once the sale rolls around, you’ll simply need to price and tag the item, as you enter it into the computer database.
+Make it even easier on yourself by hanging outgrown clothes in an unused closet with the used of short hanging garment bags, instead of stuffing them into trash bags like I do. 😉 Once the sale rolls around, you’ll simply need to price and tag the item, as you enter it into the computer database.
 Easy peasy and the payout is amazing!
 Not to mention, the check is waiting for you on the last day of the sale, along with any unsold items you may have.

 *** Bonus Tip to Make $100 This Week: ***